Connect with others who understand.

 Talk to Your Doctor

-If you have diabetes and are having problems with your eyesight, talk to your health care provider or ophthalmology team.
-Health experts generally recommend that people with diabetes follow up with an eye care specialist every year to check for retina damage and vision impairment.
+If you have diabetes and are having problems with your eyesight, talk to your healthcare provider or ophthalmology team.
+Health experts generally recommend that people with diabetes follow up with an eye care specialist every year to check for retinal damage and vision impairment.

 Diagnosing DME early is important, as effective treatments are available to prevent vision loss.
 If you are diagnosed with DME, your doctor will discuss treatment options with you, including changes in lifestyle, corticosteroids (steroids), and anti-VEGF treatment.